Baltic Life Science Venture Builder

 Research on Life Science Startup Ecosystem in Latvia

-THE GOALS OF THIS RESEARCH ARE:
+THE OBJECTIVES OF THIS RESEARCH ENDEAVOR ENCOMPASS:

 RESEARCH METHODOLOGY: